RdeLange/robinvision/README.md

 This project provides a docker image which offers a web service to recognize known faces on images.
 It's based on the great [ageitgey/face_recognition](https://github.com/ageitgey/face_recognition) and [JanLoebel/face_recognition](https://github.com/JanLoebel/face_recognition) projects and just add additional web services using the Python `face_recognition`-library.
 This service also includes a FaceBox emulate API I create to use the FaceBox component in Home Assistant without having the limitations of the free FaceBox docker container.

-On top of that I included a slightly adjusted KCFinder implementation so you can manage your face images via a browser and trigger the 'learn faces API.
+On top of that I included a slightly adjusted KCFinder implementation so you can manage your face images via a browser and trigger the 'learn faces' API.

 ....by the way, I got some questions on why this is called Robin Vision.
 It is because I gave my home automation setup the 'name' Robin (as per famous Dutch television show 'Bassie and Adriaan').....